-Staff who will be in regulated activity are required to obtain an enhanced DBS certificate with a barred list check.
-All other staff who have an opportunity for regular contact with children who are not engaging in regulated activity are required to obtain an enhanced DBS certificate, which does not include barred list information.
+Staff who engaging in regulated activity will be required to obtain an enhanced DBS certificate with a barred list check.
+All other staff who have an opportunity for regular contact with children who are not engaging in regulated activity will be required to obtain an enhanced DBS certificate, which does not include barred list information.

-Staff are required to show the original DBS certificate to the headteacher before they begin their employment or as soon as practicable after their employment begins.
+Staff will be required to show the original DBS certificate to the Headteacher before they begin their employment or as soon as practicable after their employment begins.
 Where a member of staff will start work in regulated activity before the DBS certificate is available, the headteacher will ensure the individual is appropriately supervised and that all other checks, including a separate barred list check, have been carried out.